tylertate/semantic.gs/README.md

 #About
 The Semantic Grid System is a modern approach to the CSS grid.
-It allows you to set column and gutter widths, choose the number of columns, and switch between pixels and percentages, and achieve responsive layouts, all without any ugly .grid_x classes in your markup.
-It is powered by [LESS.js](http://lesscss.org/).
+It allows you to set column and gutter widths, choose the number of columns, switch between pixels and percentages, and achieve responsive layouts, all without any unsemantic .grid_x classes in your markup.
+By default it's powered by [LESS.js](http://lesscss.org/), but also supports [SCSS](http://sass-lang.com/) and [Stylus](http://learnboost.github.com/stylus/).

 It lives on the web at [Semantic.gs](http://semantic.gs/).